hartez/Acknowledgements/readme.md

     acknowledgements [path to packages.config] [path to template] [output path]

+Take a look at the example_output.html file to see an example output from an actual project.

 ## Template

 Acknowledgements has a default template (default.cshtml), but it can populate any Razor template.
 Here's an example of a (very) basic template: